9 Ways to Align: 9 Healthy Habits to Prevent Chronic Diseases

-Healthy Habit #2: Make movement a part of your routine.
+Healthy Habit #2 Move as a part of your routine.

 Exercise plays such an important role in preventing premature death from chronic diseases.
 For example, in a large prospective study, expending 500kcal more per week increasing activity was linked to a 6% lower incidence of type 2 diabetes.

 Sadly, only a few people exercise regularly.
 Ideally, we should be doing 30 minutes of moderate-intensity exercise most days of the week.
 This may sound intimidating, so here are some simple ways to get yourself to move more:

 Instead of your usual television time, use it for fitness.
 Do a brisk walk around the block, ride an elliptical, or do yoga.

 Rethink game nights with the family by having “active” games.
 Examples include a freeze dance game, hula hoop, and hopscotch.

 Don’t live that far from your workplace?
 Bike to work each day.

 Healthy Habit #3: Limit alcohol.

 The CDC defines excessive drinking as the following: